nanoframework/Samples/README.md

 * [System.Random](System.Random) it's a basic sample that shows how to use the various APIs to generate random numbers.
 * [Timer sample](/Timer) it's a sample solution for testing timers and their callbacks.
 * [ToString Test](ToStringTest) it's a sample solution for testing `ToString()` with integers, floats and doubles.
+* [Hardware Esp32 Test](HardwareEsp32) it's a sample to show the features of the Hardware.Esp32 assembly.

 ## Feedback and documentation